-Everything can be tracked and traced for the most part online, this is the new world.
-A major advantage is we can apply what is already working.
-Competitive Analysis, when done right can give us lots of information about our rivals like:
+Everything can be tracked and traced for the most part online.
+A major advantage is to apply what is already working to your own business.

 - what keywords are they using to get visibility

-Aside from the phone ringing and enquiries popping into your email, which is the ultimate from a sales perspective in terms of measurement.
-All digital activities can be measured through tools like Google Analytics, Adwords and a multitude of other tools
+Aside from the phone ringing and enquiries popping into your email, which is the ideal kind of conversion.

-- leaving reviews on Google My Business, Facebook or industry specific sites
+- Reviewing your business on Google My Business, Facebook or industry specific sites

-- Like each others pages and share content
+- Like each others Social Pages and share content

-You will be surprised how many opportunities are only that are 1 degree of seperation away.
-More importantly how you can leverage them as friends, family members that know you and your work, ask nicely to leave an honest review
+You will be surprised how many opportunities are only that 1 degree of separation away.

 What you need to consider when hiring a consultant

-A good consultant should ask the right questions about your business
+A good consultant should ask the right questions about your organisation

 - how are customers acquired